nanoc/nanoc.app/content/docs/nanoc-4-upgrade-guide.md

 ## Glob patterns in Rules

+NOTE: This is available in alpha 2 and up.

 nanoc 4 supports using globs.
 Globs are more powerful than nanoc’s original pattern syntax, and they are also more commonplace, such as in Unix shells.

 To enable globs, set `pattern_syntax` to `"glob"` in the configuration.
 For example: